venkateshpamarthi/dynamicNftFactory/README.md

 # indexDnft.js

 If you run this script:-
-Required calling functions are commented out at the bottom,we can according to our requirement.
+Required calling functions are commented out at the bottom,we can use according to our requirement.

 It will mint a dynamicNft through safeMint() [#token is minted on basis of deployed dynamicNft contract's parameters(name,symbol,BaseURI)].